How Kerry Condon prepped for the Oscars, according to her red carpet team

 Maybe their phone fell down the toilet for two days – oh but they did post on Instagram…

 On a call to a bestie recently, a call dedicated to schooling me through the feelings of being totally hoodwinked by the fade away, she said something that has really stuck with me: “The bare minimum bar is so low, it’s literally underwater.”
-It left me wondering whether we have all evolved into non-communicative smartphone-wielding jerks or are simply fickle, or are all just reeling from the world around us, so we’re controlling the controllables as best we can.
+It left me wondering whether we have all evolved into non-communicative smartphone-wielding jerks?
+Maybe we’re simply fickle, or just reeling from the world around us so we’re controlling the controllables as best we can?

 I decided to do the research so you wouldn’t have to, which is where I learned about the “rejection mindset.”

-Another 2020 study essentially summarizes that dating apps, like other social media platforms, are simply quite horrendous for our mental health – with a significant risk for activating anxiety and depression in users.
+Another 2020 study essentially summarises that dating apps, like other social media platforms, are simply quite horrendous for our mental health – with a significant risk for activating anxiety and depression in users.

 I have spoken about island fever before, which speaks to the notion that if we didn’t have the apps, we’d likely accept our lot, and maybe even be happier with our lot because we have less of an awareness of different realities that could be ours.
 Today, we live in a world where different realities could be ours without ever needing to leave the couch because it’s all a swipe away.